ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 The goal of the experiment for each system is to observe the wave frequencies for which standing waves occur.
 Then we will compare and contrast our three runs to see how changing the tension and length of the string affect these frequencies.

 For each system we will keep the mass and length constant throughout the experiment, but we will slowly sweep through a range of frequencies.
 The current frequency will be displayed on a large display in the video.
-You will notice that, at particular frequencies, standing waves will form on the string, according to the patterns illustrated in [Fi](#Fi-nodes) and [Fi](#Fi-wavesOnAString), and described by [Eq](#Eq-wavelengthCondition) and [Eq](#Eq-cavityCondition).
+You will notice that at particular frequencies, standing waves will form on the string, according to the patterns illustrated in [Fi](#Fi-nodes) and [Fi](#Fi-wavesOnAString), and described by [Eq](#Eq-wavelengthCondition) and [Eq](#Eq-cavityCondition).
 Between those frequencies, you may observe very little motion, random motion, or perhaps some motion that appears to have a pattern to it.
 As compared to the actual harmonics that you will be trying to find, these motions will be very small and short-lived.

 <!--
 **Important:** You may also notice two sets of standing waves that form at frequencies close together.
 This happens because the metal tongue that is oscillating can become part of the vibrating system.
 You don't want this.
 The standing waves you will want to take note of are the ones that form when it looks as if the tongue is almost still.
 The string should have something like a node near the end of the metal tongue.
 See the video below.